Faculty of Education

 Courses consist of twelve 3-hr seminars.
 Fall and Winter classes are held weekly.
 Spring and Summer classes are held twice weekly.
 A limited number of 6-hr Saturday sessions are offered, as well as ‘blended’ courses (a combination of face-to-face and on-line).
-Note: spring/summer is considered one term by the University, we offer courses in both spring and summer.
+Note: Although spring/summer is considered one term by the University, we offer courses in both spring and summer.

 St. Catharines Campus

 Skills Training Centre, Oakville (part of Sheridan College)